06 Jun 2026

 msc semester-i quantum-mechanics central-potential spherical-harmonics

-A centrally symmetric field is described by a potential that depends only on the distance from the origin:
+A centrally symmetric field is described by

 \[V=V(r).\]

 Such systems are important because rotational symmetry allows the Schrodinger equation to be separated into radial and angular parts.
+The angular part is handled by spherical harmonics, while the radial part carries the details of the particular potential.

 Hamiltonian